dealingwith/daniel-industries/_writings/funhouse.md

 > Buy the sky and sell the sky
 > And tell the sky, and tell the sky
 > Don’t fall on me
-> Fall on me
+> Fall on

+---

-Three years later and Mary had asked for a Walkman for her birthday and bought Life’s Rich Pageant on cassette.
+Three years later Mary had asked for a Walkman for her birthday and bought _Life’s Rich Pageant_ on cassette.
 She listened to it nonstop.
 The tape grew worn and warped the sound so she saved up and bought another copy.

 > Buy the sky and sell the sky
 > And lift your arms up to the sky

-She was ten and Jonas had her playing Beethoven piano sonatas, and after her practice sessions, she would learn Cuyahoga by ear, belting out the chorus as loud as she could.
+She was ten and Jonas had her playing Beethoven piano sonatas, and after her practice sessions, she would learn _Cuyahoga_ by ear, belting out the chorus as loud as she could.

-She saved up some more and bought Reckoning and Fables of the Reconstruction.
+She saved up some more and bought _Reckoning_ and _Fables of the Reconstruction_.
 She drew the I.R.S.
 Man logo and Blu-tacked it to the wall in her bedroom.
-Her next tape purchase was Special Beat Service by the English Beat.
+Her next tape purchase was _Special Beat Service_ by the English Beat.
 She dyed her brown hair black and begged her mother for a pair of Dr. Martens.
 Her mother would not acquiesce.
 The hair was quite enough, her mother would say.

 “Can I see that?”
 Mary asked towards the end of one of her lessons as she pointed to the Fender Jazzmaster Bass on the wall.